Miami Gardens, Florida: Crime rates

 According to City Rating, Miami Gardens crime statistics have decreased in the past 13 years.
 The crimes that have decreased the most are property crimes and violent crimes.
 The crime rate for Miami Gardens for 2018 is expected to be lower than in 2016.
 Miami Garden's 2016 violent crime rate was 63.64% higher than the national violent crime rate, and the property crime rate was 30.99% higher than the national property crime rate.

 In 2016, Miami Gardens' violent crime rate was higher than that in Florida by 50.99%, and the property crime rate was 19.49% higher.

 In 2016, there were 432 reported cases of aggravated assault, 22 reported cases of arson, 509 reported cases of burglary, 24 cases of forcible rape, 2,743 cases of larceny and theft, 419 reported cases of motor vehicle theft, 22 reported cases of murder and manslaughter, and 265 cases of robbery.

 The projected 2018 crime data is as follows: 286 reported cases of aggravated assault, 26 reported cases of arson, 435 reported cases of burglary, 7 cases reported of forcible rape, 2,139 cases reported of larceny and theft, 205 cases reported of motor vehicle theft, 18 reported cases of murder and manslaughter, and 102 reported cases of robbery.

 Sports facilities

 The Calder Race Course opened in 1971.

 Miami Gardens is home to the Miami Dolphins, who play in Hard Rock Stadium on land that was part of the Lake Lucerne CDP.
 This stadium also hosts the annual Orange Bowl college football game, and is the home field for the University of Miami Hurricanes football team.
 The Miami Open tennis tournament is held on the grounds of the stadium.
 The Florida Marlins of Major League Baseball shared Hard Rock Stadium with the Dolphins for almost two decades until, in 2012, they relocated to Miami and changed their name to the Miami Marlins.

-In 2022, the Miami International Autodrome hosted the Miami Grand Prix for Formula One.
+It has hosted the Miami Grand Prix, at the Miami International Autodrome, since 2022 for Formula One.